 French Broad River Intake & Pumping Station

-The proposed French Broad River intake and pumping station is intended as a redundant source of non-potable water to improve the resiliency of the Water Treatment Facility general operations.
+The proposed French Broad River intake and pumping station is an additional, redundant source of water to enhance the resiliency of the water utility and lay the foundation for the future.
 The intake and pumping station is also designed for future expansion to serve future water demands within the City's water service area.
 The new water source associated with this project will be utilized as needed for maintenance as well as interchangeably with existing raw water sources during normal operations.
 The City will have the flexibility to operate one or all of its raw water sources simultaneously as required to adjust to changing conditions and treatment needs.

 The proposed raw water intake structure will be located on the northwest bank of the French Broad River, approximately 1,000 LF downstream of the Mills River confluence.
 The intake structure will consist of a concrete bankside channel intakes.
 The raw water will be transmitted from the intake structure to the pumping station via a 54-inch diameter buried raw water gravity transmission pipe.
 The pumping station will include a structure to house the pumps, motors, standby generator, and all other associated equipment.
 The pumping station will transfer non-potable water to the treatment facility via a 30-inch water pipeline.